stevenwchien/csml-iw-rrp/README.md

 ## Model

 For this project, we use [BERT](https://github.com/google-research/bert) from Google Research.
 More information about the model can be found in their [paper](https://arxiv.org/abs/1810.04805).
 Essentially, BERT allows us to take advantage of pre-trained models, and simply by adding a single layer, we can fine-tune the model to our desired task.
 BERT has been shown to be extremely effective in a multitude of sequence processing tasks.
 To use BERT, we use the [transformers](https://github.com/huggingface/transformers) library, which gives us access to a host of pre-trained models, one of which is BERT.
 The transformers library also goes the extra step of including pre-implemented task-specific models.
 For our project, we use `BertForSequenceClassification`.
+We also include the option of usng DistilBert instead of Bert in our training and testing scripts.
+In this case, our code uses `DistilBertForSequenceClassification`.

 ## Training